mraro/Base-Django/README.md

 # Deploy
-little steps to deploy an app django
+Little steps to deploy an app django

 ## Creating a Server